osamja/my-personal-website/info.md

  - Populate the Bio page
  - Populate the travel page
  - Remove blue underline from header
- -
  - Create a text component, when a gallery grid item is clicked
- - osamjaved.com should redirect to sammyjaved.com
  - Allow full url paths to fetch the appropriate route content
- - Add Home icon in Header
  - Create an error 404 page
  - Introduce a file for constant variables.
     Ideally static files can be more easily hosted on a dedicated server in